Los Angeles Brain Injury Lawyer

 Minor traumatic brain injuries, such as concussions, make it impossible to work due to heightened light and noise sensitivity.
 Once the constant headaches, dizziness, and vomiting subside, the victim may continue to suffer for months with balance issues and an inability to work in an office setting due to sensitivities.

-Physical Challenges of Having a Traumatic Brain Injury
+Physical Challenges of Having a Brain Injury

 Victims with a traumatic brain injury will have difficulty paying attention or concentrating.
 They may struggle to complete a task or conversation.